sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 # Fixed-Case Mystery Prompt Generator

-> Use this prompt with ChatGPT to generate clean, fair-play, fixed-case detective mystery RPG prompts, plus the public copy/paste file and social media description file for each case.
+> Use this prompt with ChatGPT to generate clean, fair-play, fixed-case detective mystery RPG prompts, plus the public copy/paste file, social media description file, and social promo image prompts for each case.

 ---